firebase/flutterfire/packages/firebase-dart/README.md

 **NOTE:** This package provides three libraries:

-* Browser-based applications:
+* For browser-based applications:
   [`package:firebase/firebase.dart` and `package:firebase/firestore.dart`](#using-this-package-for-browser-applications)

-  A wrapper over the [Firebase JS API](https://firebase.google.com/docs/reference/js/).
+  are wrappers over the [Firebase JS API](https://firebase.google.com/docs/reference/js/).

-* Dart VM and Fuchsia:
+* For the Dart VM and Fuchsia:
   [`package:firebase/firebase_io.dart`](#using-this-package-with-the-dart-vm-and-fuchsia)

-  A lightly maintained wrapper over the
+  is a lightly maintained wrapper over the
   [Firebase Database REST API](https://firebase.google.com/docs/reference/rest/database/).
   *Contributions to expand support to the other REST APIs are appreciated!*